spiderpig1297/kunkillable/README.md

 ## __How It Works__

-Before we'll discuss on the MO of the `kunkillable` module, lets see what happens when we send a user-mode signal to a process:
+In order to understand the MO of the module, lets see first what happens when we send a user-mode signal to a process:

         -----------------
         | kill -9 25327 |